frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 Slightly aside, but still related:
 - Explain difference between JSON and Javascript Object, keys and values. hint: One is a string format to send and receive Javascript objects.

-#### Status codes http
+#### HTTP Status Codes

+Very high level overview here at [Wikipedia][wiki:http-status-codes]

+Status codes between 200-299 usually indicate a success of some kind.
+The most frequently seen are
+- 200 SUCCESS
-- 2XX Success
+- 201 CREATED
-- know the differences between 200, 201, 204
+- 204 NO_CONTENT

-- 3XX Redirected
+Status codes between 300-399 usually indicate a success of some kind.
+The most frequently seen are
 - maybe know 302 and 304? don't come up too often
 - 4XX Failure
 - know 400, 401, 402, 403, 404, 422